ChungZinh/ecommerce-mern-stack/README.md

     node --watch index.js
     ```

+### Deployment

+The application is deployed and accessible at https://nest-ecommerce-one.vercel.app/.

 ### Dashboard

 - The admin dashboard can be accessed from the frontend application.
 It allows administrators to: